 Our Murfreesboro Employment Lawyers will help you settle a dispute with your employer.
-The Employment and Consumer Law Group attorneys understand the complex state and federal laws employment laws that protect against employment discrimination, harassment, wage theft, pay discrimination, employment misclassification and disability discrimination.
+The Employment and Commerce Law Group attorneys understand the complex state and federal laws employment laws that protect against employment discrimination, harassment, wage theft, pay discrimination, employment misclassification and disability discrimination.
 Contact us today to schedule a free consultation.

 Employment Cases We Represent:

 Wage theft is the denial of wages or employee benefits that are rightfully owed to an employee.
 It is also illegal to retaliate against employees for asserting or asking about their right to be paid both minimum wage and overtime.

 It is illegal under both state and Federal law to discriminate against employees based on gender, race, color, national origin, or religion.
 It is also illegal to discriminate on the basis of age for individuals over 40 years old.
 Gender discrimination includes discrimination based on pregnancy and should be addressed with the assistance of a Murfreesboro employment lawyer.

 Salary & Independent Contractor Misclassification

 Many people are denied overtime pay they are owed because they are told they are “salaried” or an “independent contractor” and therefore do not qualify for overtime.

 The Family and Medical Leave Act is a federal law requiring covered employers to provide employees job-protected and unpaid leave for qualified medical and family reasons.

 Americans with Disabilities Act